Abelian reduction in differential-algebraic and bimeromorphic geometry: Abstract

 \section{Abstract}

-Several results on the birational geometry of algebraic vector fields in characteristic zero are obtained.
-In particular, \begin{enumerate} \item it is shown that if some cartesian power of an algebraic vector field admits a nontrivial rational first integral then already the second power does, \item two-dimensional isotrivial algebraic vector fields admitting no nontrivial rational first integrals are classified up to birational equivalence, \item a structural dichotomy is established for algebraic vector fields (of arbitrary dimension) whose finite covers admit no nontrivial factors, and \item a necessary condition is given on the Albanese map of a smooth projective algebraic variety in order for it to admit an algebraic vector field having no nontrivial rational first integrals. \end{enumerate} Analogues in bimeromorphic geometry, for families of compact K\"ahler manifolds parametrised by Moishezon varieties, are also obtained.
+A new tool for the model theory of differentially closed fields and of compact complex manifolds is here developed.
+In such settings, it is shown that a type internal to the field of constants (resp. to the projective line) admits a maximal image whose binding group is an abelian variety.
+The properties of such {\em abelian reductions} are investigated in the Galois-theoretic framework provided by stability theory.

-These theorems are applications of a new tool here introduced into the model theory of differentially closed fields of characteristic zero (and of compact complex manifolds).
-In such settings, it is shown that a finite rank type that is internal to the field of constants, $\C$, admits a maximal image whose binding group is an abelian variety in $\C$.
-The properties of such {\em abelian reductions} are investigated.
-Several consequences for types over constant parameters are deduced by combining the use of abelian reductions with the failure of the inverse differential Galois problem for linear algebraic groups over~$\C$.
-One such consequence is that if $p$ is over constant parameters and not $\C$-orthogonal then $p^{(2)}$ is not weakly $\C$-orthogonal.
-Statements~(1) through~(4) are geometric articulations of these consequences.
+Several geometric consequences for the birational geometry of algebraic vector fields of characteristic zero are then deduced.
+In particular, \begin{enumerate} \item it is shown that if some cartesian power of an algebraic vector field admits a nontrivial rational first integral then already the second power does, \item two-dimensional isotrivial algebraic vector fields are classified up to birational equivalence and \item algebraic vector fields whose finite covers admit no nontrivial factors are studied in arbitrary dimension. \end{enumerate} Analogues of these results in bimeromorphic geometry are also obtained.